 To hike Slemenova Špica, 1911m, park your campervan at Erjavčeva Koča hut on Vršič mountain pass.

 Besides locals and tourists, this pass is also adored by sheep (drive carefully!) and many cyclists.
 If you're into cycling, you shouldn't miss the opportunity to cycle this popular biking trail.
-Since few years ago, the pass also hosts a Goni-Poni Red Bull competition, which is the gnarliest and most retro cycling competition in the world.
+Since a few years ago, the pass also hosts a Goni-Poni Red Bull competition, which is the gnarliest and most retro cycling competition in the world.
 It’s a great accomplishment for everyone who reaches the finish line, since Poni, the only bicycle allowed on this race, has no gears.
 Yes, no gears.

 The views along Vršič Pass are nothing short of spectacular along the entire drive.
 Be sure to stop often, so the driver can also get a good look at the surrounding beauty.